ajbradburn/Sim800L-Arduino-Library-HWSerial/README.md

+A conversion to work with hardware serial.
+The class refers to a local object SoftwareSerial.
+Not sure how that is implimented given that is uses an object in an external library.
+Need to replicate with the hardware Serial3 object.

 ## Sim800L Arduino Library revised
 This is a high school project.
 The purpose of this library is to use the sim800L module in the simplest and most transparent way.